mirochaj/ares/doc/example_inline_analysis.rst

 The ``'fwhm'`` blob is just a number, while ``'slope'`` here will be saved at integer frequencies between 40 and 150 MHz.

 Now, we must specify the functions needed to compute ``'fwhm'`` and ``'slope'``.
-In this case, we don't need to write them from scratch, as they already exist in ``ares.analysis.Global21cm``, which is inherited by ``ares.simulations.Global21cm``. *ares* will assume blob functions are attributes of the simulation class, which means these quantities are readily available:
+In this case, we don't need to write them from scratch, as they already exist in ``ares.analysis.Global21cm``, which is inherited by ``ares.simulations.Global21cm``. *ARES* will assume blob functions are attributes of the simulation class, which means these quantities are readily available:

 ::